Parking rules explained: where is it illegal to park your car?

 where you can't park in the UK

-Parking can be one of most stressful aspects of driving a car.
+Parking is one of most stressful and least enjoyable aspects of driving a car.
 Whether it’s the price to park, a shortage of spaces or the risk of being clamped, the issue is never far from a motorist’s mind.

 The topic of where you can park is more complicated than you might think.
-If it’s been a while since you read the Highway Code, you might have forgotten where you’re not allowed to stop or park.
-Similarly, you might be confused when it comes to parking outside your own home.
+Indeed, if you haven’t read the Highway Code for a while (not since your driving test, perhaps), you may have forgotten where you can’t stop or park.
+Similarly, you could be confused when it comes to parking outside your own home.

 Yellow lines